SHTIN-LOOK-OK/PoliceEquipment/README.md

  and the addition of a shotgun and rifle in case of important negotiations.

 1. drop the resources server.
-2. write to server.cfg or resources.sfg start ArmorPolice
+2. write to server.cfg or resources.sfg start PoliceEquipment

  #Command.